DIY Toilet Room Makeover: A Colourful, Vintage-Inspired Transformation showcasing Bold Vintage Wallpaper

 However, when I was finished we all agreed it was a bit dark.
 Especially given it is a very small room.

-So I tested it on the small board at the back of the toilet.
-It is still dark but worked a lot better.
+I tested it on the small board at the back of the toilet and it worked a lot better.

 So I removed all my panels which were adhered with double sided tape and repainted them in Olive Green.
 I set up some blocks in the living room so I could work on them easily with a roller.